 Of course, I didn’t say this, but these were the words I wanted to say.
 In fact, I wanted to climb on top of my desk and shout them out loud.
 But I didn’t.
 I just listened intently to the tapping of the rain on the office window and the occasional grunt from the other stony-faced police officers around me.

 I had made it.
-I was a police officer, and not just any police officer, a trainee detective.
+I was a police officer, and not just any police officer, a newly appointed detective.
 The days of plodding around in a silly big hat, getting rained on, spat on, ragged around on a Saturday night; mostly by toothless partygoers who smelt of stale alcohol, urine and cigarettes, had finally paid off.
 I had finally ‘peaked’.
 I now had the opportunity to sit in a nice warm office, get fat and investigate the ‘juicy’ stuff.
 And yet, despite this, I felt a huge, unavoidable void.

 For all the satisfaction that my career success had provided me, I was occasionally haunted by the question of whether it was too late to be all that I might have been.
 Had I ended up here by choice, luck, or coincidence.
 The fact that I could not answer this question with any conviction worried me greatly.